 The Burning Crusade and Cataclysm both involve tons of running, disjointed story lines and antiquated mechanics, so unless you're nostalgic for those zones' experience from your first time around, it's best to avoid them now.

 Based on personal experience, it takes about twice the amount of time to level through The Burning Crusade compared to Warlords.
-Most expansions (except BC) will take you somewhere between 12 and 16 hours to complete if you're not speed-running; the fastest speedrunners currently take about 3.5-4 hours to get to level 50.
+Most expansions (except BC) will take you somewhere between 16 and 20 hours to complete if you're not speed-running.

 Dungeons or quests?

 It's still viable to level exclusively through dungeons rather than questing.
-You'll get 2-3 levels per dungeon you run depending on quests.
-There are two two key caveats, however.
+You'll get two to three levels per dungeon you run depending on quests.
+There are two key caveats, however.
 First, if your character doesn't have a tank or healing specialization, you'll want to find someone who does to group with as the queues for damage players can be lengthy.

 Second, you'll want to be careful of the expansion you select to level in, because unless queues are ridiculously long (prompting the game to offer you other dungeons as options), you're limited to your leveling expansion for the dungeons you choose from.
 This is important, because some dungeons offer quests inside for much better experience, and some do not.